 A briefing on the Government's proposal for a UK Bill of Rights

 Other briefings which do not fit into one of the areas above.

 This briefing outlines the current Social Policy Team and who covers which area of work.

 Visit My Blog

-Hi, I'm Pete Mercer, Vice President (Welfare) and welcome to the Welfare and Students' Rights zone.
+Hi, I'm Colum McGuire, Vice President (Welfare) and welcome to the Welfare and Students' Rights zone.

 On this page you'll find all the latest welfare zone information.
 If you have any questions or comments, please drop me an email.
 You can read my personal thoughts on the campaign in my blog.

 Staff contact: Jo Goodman, Research & Policy Officer